grafana/tempo-operator/tests/e2e-openshift-upgrade/upgrade/README.md

 * OpenTelemetry Collector integration
 * Operator upgrade process using file-based catalog
 * Post-upgrade functionality verification
+* Operator and operand NetworkPolicy validation post-upgrade
 * Admin-level access to traces from all projects